OpenVisualCloud/CDN-Ansible/README.md

   Content Delivery Network are growing in importance are being viewed as new class of CPSs.
   The objective of this project is to share an optimize recipe and a CDN reference solution based on open source frameworks.
-This is based on SKL-Purley platform and is a pre cursor to upcoming launch of Intel Select Solution for CDN on Cascade Lake platform.
+This release is for Intel Select Solution for Visual Cloud Content Delivery on Cascade Lake platform.